RafaelVVolkmer/NeuroTrack/README.md

 ---

-Further highlighting the impact of my work, I was awarded the Medal of Excellence in Research by the Brazilian Association for Incentive to Science (ABRIC) and received an official letter of commendation from the City Council of Novo Hamburgo, Rio Grande do Sul.
+Further highlighting the impact of my work, I was awarded the Medal of Excellence in Research by the Brazilian Association for Incentive to Science [ABRIC - Associação Brasileira de Incentivo à Ciência](https://abric.ong.br) and received an official letter of commendation from the City [Council of Novo Hamburgo](https://portal.camaranh.rs.gov.br/pm3), Rio Grande do Sul.
 My research was also featured in a prestigious academic journal rated A1, where I detailed the technical methodologies and advancements of the project.
-Additionally, representing my electronics course, I contributed an article to Liberato Científica, a journal with a B2 rating, where I shared my personal journey as a student and researcher, aiming to inspire others pursuing similar ambitions.
+Additionally, representing my electronics course, I contributed an article to [Liberato Científica](https://www.liberato.com.br/wp-content/uploads/2024/11/Liberato-Científica-v10-n10-out.-2024.pdf), a journal with a B2 rating, where I shared my personal journey as a student and researcher, aiming to inspire others pursuing similar ambitions.

 Above all, this project serves as tangible evidence that dedication and persistent effort can lead to extraordinary accomplishments.
 If my journey has proven anything, it is that anyone, with enough determination, can achieve remarkable outcomes.
 This includes you!